kozeedndnotes/dnd/Wizard Divination (2024) - Future Self/paths-and-powers.md

 ### Divine Transmutation
 Eltaor's reliance on his future self slowly transmutes his spells into divination spells.
 - Every long rest Eltaor can choose a spell from his book and designate it as a Divination spell regardless of its spell type.
     - Why(?)
-Expert Divination allows me to cascade divination spells, but that flow gets interrupted any time I cast a non-diviation spell.
+Expert Divination allows me to cascade divination spells, but that flow gets interrupted any time I cast a non-divination spell.
 It basically just gives me more flexibility in my casting without directly giving me more spells.
     - Mind Spike is the only leveled divination spell that deals damage and its concentration, meaning I can't maintain any kind of buff or control spell while using it.

 ### Cosmic Scribe